-Startup founders have a million things on their minds: building a product, hiring a team, raising money, getting that early traction, figuring out how to scale, or frantically throwing water on whatever metaphorical fires are inevitably burning.
+Startup founders have a million things on their minds: building a product, hiring a team, raising capital, getting that early traction, figuring out how to scale, or frantically throwing water on whatever metaphorical fires are inevitably burning.

-If you’ve raised money, you’ve probably done a lot of talking about and a lot of analysis on metrics like lifetime value (LTV) and customer acquisition cost (CAC).
+If you’ve raised money, you’ve probably done a lot of talking about and a lot of analysis on metrics like customer lifetime value (LTV) and customer acquisition cost (CAC).
 For many startups, especially in tech, these metrics form your “unit economics” and essentially dictate if you’re ready to step on the gas and scale with additional capital.

-The basic idea is this: the value of a customer to your business, over its lifetime with you, must be greater (usually significantly greater) than it cost you to acquire that customer.
+The basic idea is this: the value of a customer to your business, over their lifetime with you, must be greater (usually significantly greater) than it cost you to acquire that customer.

-How to Improve Your Unit Economics
+Focus On Improving Your Unit Economics

 We won’t go into the specifics of what “good” unit economics look like here, though many investors place the minimum acceptable value for the LTV to CAC ratio at 3:1, and some argue that it needs to be much higher.

-The first way to they do this is by using revenue instead of gross profit when calculating lifetime value.
+The first way to they do this is by using revenue instead of gross profit when calculating customer lifetime value.

-Let’s say (and we’ll explore this more in a moment), that this founder believes they can acquire customers for $1,000.
-That would give a 3:1 ratio — looking pretty good, right?
+Let’s say — and we’ll explore this more in a moment — that this founder believes they can acquire customers for $1,000.
+That would give a 3:1 ratio.
+Looking pretty good, right?

-Well, no. What the founder neglected to count was a bookkeeping fundamental: the concept of gross profit.
+What the founder neglected to count was a bookkeeping fundamental: the concept of gross profit.

 Gross profit is the value that remains when you take your revenue and subtract away all the direct costs that are necessarily incurred by delivering your product or service.
-In our hypothetical SaaS company, this probably includes at least server and storage costs, customer success, any third party software used to deliver its own software.
+In our hypothetical SaaS company, this probably includes at least server and storage costs, customer success, any third-party software used to deliver its own software.

 Often, these costs will eat up 20-30% of your revenue (said another way, leaving you with a 70-80% gross margin).
 Meaning, our example customer wasn’t actually worth $3,000 — instead, they were actually worth something like between $2,100 and $2,400.

-Only a closely tracked and accurate of set of books will give you your gross profit accurately — every time a cost is incurred that is directly related to delivery of your product or service, that needs to be categorized somewhere in your cost of goods or cost of services categories.
+Only a closely tracked and accurate of set of books will give you your gross profit accurately.
+Every time a cost is incurred that is directly related to delivery of your product or service, that needs to be categorized somewhere in your cost of goods or cost of services categories.

 Now let’s look at the customer acquisition cost side of the equation.

-A Look at Customer Acquisition Cost (CAC)
+Understanding Customer Acquisition Cost (CAC)